javalin/website/pages/docs/docs.md

 (if you have added roles to the endpoint), but keep in mind that WebSockets are long lived, so it might be wise to perform a check in `wsBefore` too/instead.

+If you want to perform less restricted access management, you should consider using a `before` filter.

 ## Default responses

 Javalin comes with a built in class called `HttpResponseException`, which can be used for default responses.\\